British English: Standard British English

-Standard English in the United Kingdom, as in other English-speaking nations, is widely enforced in schools and by social norms for formal contexts but not by any singular authority; for instance, there is no institution equivalent to the Académie française with French or the Royal Spanish Academy with Spanish.
-Standard British English differs notably in certain vocabulary, grammar, and pronunciation features from standard American English and certain other standard English varieties around the world.
+Standard English in the United Kingdom, as in other English‑speaking nations, is widely enforced in schools and by social norms for formal contexts, but not by any single authority.
+For instance, there is no institution equivalent to the Académie française for French or the Royal Spanish Academy for Spanish.
+Standard British English differs notably in certain vocabulary, grammar, and pronunciation features from standard American English and from certain other standard English varieties around the world.
 British and American spelling also differ in minor ways.

-The accent, or pronunciation system, of standard British English, based in southeastern England, has been known for over a century as Received Pronunciation (RP).
-However, due to language evolution and changing social trends, some linguists argue that RP is losing prestige or has been replaced by another accent, one that the linguist Geoff Lindsey for instance calls Standard Southern British English.
-Other scholars suggest that more regionally-oriented standard accents are emerging in England.
-Outside of England, namely in Scotland and Northern Ireland, RP exerts very little influence, particularly in the 21st century.
+The accent, or pronunciation system, of standard British English – based in south‑eastern England – has been known for more than a century as Received Pronunciation (RP).
+However, due to language evolution and changing social trends, some linguists argue that RP is losing prestige or has been replaced by another accent – one that the linguist Geoff Lindsey, for instance, calls 'Standard Southern British English'.
+Other scholars suggest that more regionally oriented standard accents are emerging in England.
+Outside England – namely in Scotland and Northern Ireland – RP exerts very little influence, particularly in the 21st century.
 RP, while long established as the standard English accent around the globe due to the spread of the British Empire, is distinct from the standard English pronunciation in some parts of the world; most prominently, RP notably contrasts with standard North American accents.

 As of the 21st century, dictionaries such as the Oxford English Dictionary, the Longman Dictionary of Contemporary English, the Chambers Dictionary, and the Collins Dictionary record actual usage rather than attempting to prescribe it.
-In addition, vocabulary and usage change with time; words are freely borrowed from other languages and other varieties of English, and neologisms are frequent.
+In addition, vocabulary and usage change with time: words are freely borrowed from other languages and from other varieties of English, and neologisms are frequent.